IkeC/Milkwave/README.md

 The original MilkDrop 2 WinAMP plugin created by Ryan Geiss was turned into a Windows standalone application by Maxim Volskiy as [BeatDrop](https://github.com/mvsoft74/BeatDrop) and been improved upon eg. in the [BeatDrop-Music-Visualizer](https://github.com/OfficialIncubo/BeatDrop-Music-Visualizer) and [MilkDrop3](https://github.com/milkdrop2077/MilkDrop3) projects.

 ## System Requirements

 * Windows 7 or later
 * DirectX 9 or higher - compatible GPU
 * [Microsoft .NET Desktop Runtime 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (for Remote)

 ## Support

-I may add new features or fix bugs if anyone is actually using this, so feel free to open an issue or join my [**Discord**](https://bit.ly/Ikes-Discord)!
+I may add new features or fix bugs if people are actually using this, so feel free to [open an issue](https://github.com/IkeC/Milkwave/issues) or join my [**Discord**](https://bit.ly/Ikes-Discord)!

 This project incorporates the work of many different authors over the years, as listed below.
-Naturally, the entirety of this project is open source and there will never be a paid version of it.
+Naturally, the entirety of this project is Open Source and there will never be a paid version of it.

 However, if you're satisfied with the additions I made and you want to support my work, here's my [**PayPal account**](https://www.paypal.com/ncp/payment/5XMP3S69PJLCU).
 You'll be listed as a supporter within the next program release if you wish.